zevbo/StateDimensionLogic/README.md

 Currently, because it's still starting up, robot state is not available as a standard package.
 If you would like to use it in it's current form, simply clone the repository on to your local, and use folders src and state_estimators in any dune project as desired.

+## A Note On Tooling

+We're all trying to become better software engineers and programers all the time.
+When we say "better," we're mainly thinking about a few things:
+1. Writing more reliable code
+2. Completeling projects more quickly
+3. Creating faster programs
+4. Creating programs with enhanced utility

 ## Using RobotState: Tutorial

 This tutorial will be split up into three stand-alone sections: